 If you like to work with a human being when you do business, Freedom is for you.
 Because you’ll be working with a loan officer from the moment you apply through to closing on your home purchase or refinance.

 Is that a downside?
 It depends on how much you like a wholly-online mortgage process.

 Is Freedom Mortgage the best lender for you?

 Freedom is a solid lender, especially for military borrowers who want to use a VA loan to buy or refinance.

 Of course, you can’t ignore Freedom’s drawbacks.
-It’s customer service ratings could be better.
-And it won’t appeal to those who like the idea of an all-online experience.
+It won’t appeal to those who like the idea of an all-online experience.